bin-cli/bin-cli/README.md

 help=Deploy to the production site

 [deploy staging]
-help=Deploy to the live site
+help=Deploy to the staging site
 ```

 Alternatively, you can put a separate `.binconfig` file in each subdirectory - then all command names are relative to that: